Kenneth-Macharia/FastFoodFast/README.md

     2.A RESTful API developed using Python Flask, persisting to a PostgreSQL database

 ## Project Status
 The App is under development and it's various components are still in their respective branches.
-The final porduction ready app will finally be merged into the master branch.
+The production ready app will finally be merged into the master branch.